-50. Where possible payment should always be made through the creditor system or claimed through the payroll.
-Only minor expense (suggested limit £40) shall be paid from petty cash.

-51. It is the responsibility of the Office Manager to ensure that petty cash is controlled and balanced regularly (at least monthly) and the appropriate form completed to record expenditure and claim reimbursement.

-52. Payments should be recorded (in a petty cash book or on the reimbursement claim form) as soon as they are made.
+- 46. Where possible payment should always be made through the creditor system or claimed through the payroll.
+Only minor expenses shall be paid from petty cash. - 47.
+The Finance Officer is accountable for ensuring that petty cash is controlled and balanced regularly (at least monthly) and the appropriate form completed to record expenditure and claim reimbursement. - 48.
+Payments should be recorded (in a petty cash book or on the reimbursement claim form) as soon as they are made.
 All payments should be evidenced by a till receipt or similar voucher signed by the person making the purchase.

-53. The petty cash float shall be drawn from the Board's bank account on an imprest system.
-Under no circumstances should the float be topped up from other sources.

-54. The float should be kept in a secure place and the keys held by nominated officers.
+- 49. The petty cash float shall be drawn from the Board's bank account on an imprest system.
+Under no circumstances should the float be topped up from other sources. - 50.
+The float should be kept in a secure place and the keys held by nominated officers.